-If you are curious to find out whether you are a heel or forefoot striker; whether you’ve got the right shoe; or would like an evaluation of your running pattern and mechanics, come see Svetlana Marianer Registered Physiotherapist, at the Orthopedic Therapy Clinic.
-Svetlana has completed several courses related to the prevention of running injuries, and as a dedicated runner, she has firsthand experience with the field.
-She will be able to help you select an appropriate shoe, develop a customized running program and prescribe tailored exercises to help you achieve your running goals.
+If you are curious to find out whether you are a heel or forefoot striker; whether you’ve got the right shoe; or would like an evaluation of your running pattern and mechanics, come see Taylor Sipos Registered Physiotherapist, at the Orthopedic Therapy Clinic.
+Taylor has completed several courses related to the prevention of running injuries, and as a dedicated runner, he has firsthand experience with the field.
+He will be able to help you select an appropriate shoe, develop a customized running program and prescribe tailored exercises to help you achieve your running goals.

 Contact us at 416 925 4687 or email@example.com